 Americorp VISTA program benefits (42 USCS § 5044 (f))

-Property tax rebates issued under the Maine Residents Property Tax Program (AKA “Circuitbreaker” Program) (36 M.R.S.A. § 6216)
+Property tax rebates issued under the Maine Property Tax Fairness Credit program, only so long as the money is spent on basic necessities.
+(22 M.R.S.A. § 4301(7))

 Aspire Support Service Payments (10-144 CMR Chapter 323)

-Initial Applicants.
-A person who has not applied for assistance in this or any other municipality are considered initial applicants.
+Initial Applicant.
+A person who has not applied for assistance in this or any other municipality is considered an initial applicant.

 Just Cause.
 A valid, verifiable reason that hinders an individual from complying with one or more conditions of eligibility or from attending a scheduled fair hearing (22 M.R.S.A. § § 4301(8), 4316-A(5)).

 Lump Sum Payment.
 A one-time or typically nonrecurring sum of money issued to an applicant or recipient.
 Lump sum payment includes, but is not limited to, retroactive or settlement portions of social security benefits, workers' compensation payments, unemployment benefits, disability income, veterans' benefits, severance pay benefits, or money received from inheritances, lottery winnings, personal injury awards, property damage claims or divorce settlements.
 A lump sum payment includes only the amount of money available to the applicant after payment of required deductions has been made from the gross lump sum payment.
-A lump sum payment does not include conversion of a nonliquid resource to a liquid resource if the liquid resource has been used or is intended to be used to replace the converted resource or for other necessary expenses.
+A lump sum payment does not include conversion of a non-liquid resource to a liquid resource if the liquid resource has been used or is intended to be used to replace the converted resource or for other necessary expenses.
 (22 MRSA § 4301 (8-A)).

 Material Fact.
 A material fact is a fact that necessarily has some bearing on the determination of an applicant’s general assistance eligibility, and which would, if disclosed to the administrator, have some determinable effect on the calculation of eligibility or the issuance of a grant of assistance.